 2. Detection method of crankshaft surface defects

-At present, the common method to detect the surface defects of crankshaft is to use fluorescent magnetic particle testing machine or visual inspection.
+Currently, the most common methods for detecting surface defects in crankshafts are using a fluorescent magnetic particle testing machine or performing a visual inspection.

 3. Surface defect magnetic trace

-Common surface defects of forged steel crankshaft include: raw material and forging cracks, heat treatment cracks, grinding cracks and exposed non-metallic inclusions.
+Some common surface defects in forged steel crankshafts include: raw material and forging cracks, heat treatment cracks, grinding cracks, and exposed non-metallic inclusions.

 (1) Appearance and identification of raw material cracks and forging fold cracks

-Raw material cracks and forging fold cracks are generally relatively small on the forging blank surface, which is difficult to find without careful observation and inspection, but these cracks will develop after processing and induction hardening.
+Raw material cracks and forging fold cracks are typically small and located on the surface of the forging blank, making them challenging to detect without close examination.
+However, these cracks can worsen after processing and induction hardening.

-The cracks of raw materials are generally parallel to the axis, extending straightly and intermittently, as shown in Fig. 1.
+Raw material cracks are usually parallel to the axis, extending straight and intermittently, as shown in Figure 1.

 Fig. 1 Raw Material Cracks

-Forging folding is the interlayer caused by improper operation during forging.
-Its shape and position are uncertain.
+Forging fold is an interlayer that results from improper operation during forging.
+Its shape and location are unpredictable.

-After quenching and stretching, the crack is relatively large, as shown in Fig. 2.
-The involved oxide skin can sometimes be seen at some main openings.
+After quenching and tempering, the crack becomes relatively large, as shown in Figure 2.
+In some instances, the involved oxide layer can be seen at the main openings.